Nicolas Torre: Early life and education

 Nicolas Deloso Torre III was born on March 11, 1970, in Jolo, Sulu, and grew up in Koronadal, South Cotabato.
 His father, Rodolfo "Dolping" Molarto Torre, was a master sergeant of the Philippine Constabulary, while his mother, Julia Deloso, was a teacher.
 His parents were originally from Iloilo: his father was from Tigbauan, while his mother was from Dumangas.
 He is the eldest of five children, and the only one to grow up to become a police officer.

 Nicolas Torre attended the Notre Dame of Marbel in his hometown for his elementary studies, and graduated as a valedictorian.
 At the Koronadal National Comprehensive High School, he graduated as a salutatorian.
 A beneficiary of a scholarship program by the Department of Science and Technology, Torre entered the Mapúa Institute of Technology's electronics and communications engineering program to accomplish the 72 prerequisite college academic units to be able to enroll in the Philippine National Police Academy (PNPA).
 He considered pursuing a career as an engineer instead but persisted with his original plan to enroll in the PNPA.

 The elder Torre was assassinated in 1990 in Lutayan, Sultan Kudarat.

 The younger Torre graduated from the PNPA in 1993 as part of the Tagapaglunsad Class.

-Police career
+Career

 Torre as Director of PNP Police Regional Office 11.